overlay

 Conclusion: The Continuing Relevance of the 4 Ps

-At a moment when marketers may be tempted to chase every new tool or algorithm shift, or viral format, the marketing mix of the 4 Ps serves as a strong foundation.
+At a moment when marketers may be tempted to chase every new tool or algorithm shift, or viral format, the marketing mix of the 4 Ps serves as strong marketing fundamentals.

 The strategy of what you sell, how you price it, where you sell it, and how you promote it will always remain critical.